opendatainitiative/opendatainitiative.github.io/governance.md

 * Advisory Council is informed monthly by the Director on policy, project, membership, event, marketing, and administration
 * Hold first Advisory Council meeting in February 2018 and then monthly
 * Publish agenda, invite ODI Individual Members to view the meeting via video (facebook or periscope) and comment.
 Invite the ODI Partner Members to participate in the meetings, but without a vote.
 Plans for group structure must be published before the first meeting is scheduled.
-* Advisory Council meetings will follow the [https://en.wikipedia.org/wiki/Robert%27s_Rules_of_Order Robert's Rules of Order]. [http://www.dummies.com/careers/business-skills/roberts-rules-for-dummies-cheat-sheet/ Specificity we will follow this short hand version.]
+* Advisory Council meetings will follow the [Robert's Rules of Order.](https://en.wikipedia.org/wiki/Robert%27s_Rules_of_Order Robert's Rules of Order).
+[Specificity we will follow this short hand version.](http://www.dummies.com/careers/business-skills/roberts-rules-for-dummies-cheat-sheet/)
 * Create an Advisory Council with 5 voting seats: 3 seats for Lincoln and 2 minority voting seats by ODI Director appointment
   * Appointed seats filled by Christian Hoehner Data Coalition Policy Director and Alex Howard Sunlight Foundation Deputy Director
   * Lincoln Network seats filled by Sean as ODI Director and Advisory Council Chair, Albert as ODI Program Manager, Garrett as Lincoln Network Executive Director